 - Better concentration

 Just one day in and you may feel less hungry and experience fewer cravings as you step off the blood-sugar-level roller-coaster caused by poor eating habits and a diet high in refined carbohydrates and added sugar.
-Stable blood sugar levels also mean better concentration and more energy, so you can power through your work and your workouts!
+Stable blood sugar levels also means better concentration and more energy, so you can power through your day.

 After 7 days